 Riders are advised to make sleeping arrangements at or near the start/finish.
 Please don't try to drive a long distance before or after a tough brevet.
 Multiple options are available.

 As you approach the finish control there are two buildings in the cul-de-sac eyelet.
-We are in the Carriage House on the left awaiting you with refreshments and eager to hear your tall tales, some of which might even be true.
+This time we are at the Mansion on the right at the end of the loop.
+We will be awaiting you with refreshments and eager to hear your tall tales, some of which might even be true.